mfish38/project_explorer/README.md

 # project_explorer
-This is a simple file browser that uses project based concepts.
+A simple file browser that uses project based concepts.

 Each tab represents a different project, and each project can have multiple roots open.
 A root is a folder that needs to be viewed to work on the project.